spacemaster188/JAVA-SE/TDD/README.md

 Elevator

-TransportationTaskTest2, TransportationTaskTest3, TransportationTaskTest4 is a Mock tests classes
-Other tests classes is a JUnit test classes
+TransportationTaskTest contains a Mock tests classes Other tests classes is a JUnit test classes

 We have a building of several floors, with Elevator